OwseiWasTaken/OwseiWasTaken/README.md

-- 👋 Hi, I’m Owsei, but OwseiWasTaken
+o7, I’m Owsei, but OwseiWasTaken
-- 👀 I’m interested in: python, go and js
+Im interested in: python, go and js
-- 🌱 I’m currently learning:  go, js
+Im currently learning:  go, js
-- 💞️ I’m looking to collaborate on: anything that i can help
-- 📫 How to reach me: don't
+Im looking to collaborate on: anything that i can help How to reach me: don't

 <!---
 OwseiWasTaken/OwseiWasTaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.